gaseri/website/docs/en/teaching/materials/llvm-development.md

 - Polly high-level loop and data-locality optimizations infrastructure, and
 - test suite.

-While all of those are interesting in their own way, we will not be using most of them here.
-Specifically, we will be using Clang to demonstrate the compile process.
+Although all of these tools are interesting in their own way, most of them will not be used here.
+In particular, we will be using Clang to demonstrate the compile process.
 We'll download it just like LLVM:

 ``` shell
 $ curl -OL https://github.com/llvm/llvm-project/releases/download/llvmorg-13.0.1/clang-13.0.1.src.tar.xz